Quick Start

 Your First Split

-Press Ctrl+Shift+D to split the current pane to the right.
+Press Ctrl+Shift+O to split the current pane to the right.
 You now have two panes side by side, each running your shell.
-Navigate between them with Alt+Left and Alt+Right.
+Navigate between them with Ctrl+Alt+Left and Ctrl+Alt+Right.

 Press Ctrl+Shift+E to split down.
-Resize with Alt+Shift+Arrow.
-Close a pane with Ctrl+W — the remaining panes expand to fill the space.
+Resize with Ctrl+Alt+Shift+Arrow.
+Close a pane with Ctrl+Shift+W — the remaining panes expand to fill the space.

 Tabs